How to Make Homemade Applesauce: Basic Recipe & 3+5 Tips

 If you are unsure which variety to choose, you can go to a greengrocer in your area.
 The staff there will be able to advise you on which apple variety is best suited and in stock.

-If you live in a rural area, you can also see if there are apple trees nearby and pick the apples yourself if it is allowed.
+If you live in a rural area, you can also see if there are apple trees nearby and inquire about picking the apples yourself.

 Canning the Applesauce

 To bottle the sauce, you should use sterilized canning jars.
 Immediately seal the jars airtight and let them cool upside down.
-This way you can preserve the applesauce longer.
+By bottling (also called home canning) you can preserve the applesauce longer.

-You can also store it unopened at room temperature.
+You can also store canned applesauce unopened at room temperature.
 Once you have opened the jar, you should store it in the refrigerator and use it up soon.
 If you have made too much stewed apple, you can also store it in the freezer.
-Before freezing it should be completely cooled down.
+It should be completely cooled before freezing.
 You can keep it there for about a year.

 Moreover, you should label your applesauce with serving information as well as the date it was made before you put it in the freezer.
-If you want to freeze it in a jar, only fill the jar up to two-thirds full.
-This is because the applesauce expands in the freezer and could therefore cause the jar to burst.
+If you want to freeze it in a jar, fill it only up to two-thirds full.
+This is because the applesauce expands in the freezer and could cause the jar to burst.